-The labs now have new ChemUSB CCD (charge-coupled device) spectrometers manufactured by Ocean Optics Inc., covering both UV and visible spectroscopy ranges.
-These spectrometers were obtained with a special grant from the Center for Teaching and Learning.
+This year we continue the upgrading begun last year with a special grant from the Center for Teaching and Learning.
+We acquired new ChemUSB CCD (charge-coupled device) spectrometers manufactured by Ocean Optics Inc., now covering both UV and visible spectroscopy ranges.
 Microelectronics make it possible for the spectrometer to be much smaller than your laptop computer.
 Indeed, your computer becomes part of the spectrometer system.
 Don't be misled by the small size - these are research-grade spectrometers, specially configured for use in undergraduate laboratories.
-Instead of measuring just a number at a wavelength specified in a procedure, you will be able to measure the entire visible spectrum (400-850 nm) and select the spectral information appropriate to the problem you are trying to solve.
+Instead of measuring just a number at a wavelength specified in a procedure, you will be able to measure the entire visible spectrum

+(400-850 nm) and select the spectral information appropriate to the problem you are trying to solve.